 DVDFab UHD Ripper

-Convert any Ultra HD Blu-ray to MP4/MKV format in 15 minutes, while keeping HDR10/Dolby Vision effect for playback on any device/home theater/media player
+Convert any Ultra HD Blu-ray to MP4/MKV format in 15 minutes, while keeping HDR10/Dolby Vision effect for playback on any UHD/QLED TV, home theater and media player.

 Features: